 EUGENE, Ore. -- (Aug.
-23, 2012) -- While most University of Oregon students still have more than a month to savor the last of summer, UO School of Law students are busy preparing their first assignments.
+19, 2013) -- While most University of Oregon students still have more than a month to savor the remaining vestiges of summer, UO School of Law students are busy preparing their first assignments.

 The UO School of Law operates on a semester system, which makes its academic calendar different from the rest of the UO campus.
 Students arrive in the late summer for the beginning of the academic year and round out the year in May with finals and commencement.

-The law school welcomes its newest and returning law ducks on Monday, Aug.
-27, for the first official day of law school classes.
+The law school welcomes its newest and returning law ducks Monday, Aug.
+26, for the first official day of law school classes.
+First-year law students will participate in an orientation week prior to the first day of classes, from August 19-23.
 The academic year for the rest of the university begins Monday, Sept.
-24.
+30.

 About Oregon Law

-For more than 125 years, the University of Oregon School of Law has served the state, the nation and the world through a continually renewed commitment to excellence in legal scholarship, classroom teaching and public service.
-For four years running, U.S. News & World Report has ranked three Oregon Law programs in the top ten nationally, including, Legal Research and Writing, Environmental and Natural Resource Law and Appropriate Dispute Resolution.
-The National Jurist recognized Oregon Law in 2012 as among the top ranked public interest law schools in two categories: prosecutors and public defenders and public interest lawyers, illustrating continuing legal academic excellence.
+For more than 125 years, the University of Oregon School of Law has served the state, the nation and the world through a constantly renewed commitment to excellence in scholarship, classroom teaching and public service.
 Oregon Law is an American Bar Association accredited law school and the only public law school in the state of Oregon.